(Disclosure: Some of the links below may be affiliate links)

 - A lump and an annuity

-If you take a lump sum, you will pay capital taxes and if you take an annuity you will pay income tax on top of it.
+If you take a lump sum, you will pay capital taxes, and if you take an annuity, you will pay income tax on top of it.
 For the extra-mandatory part, the conversion rate will depend on your pension fund.

 Should I take an annuity or a lump sum?

-Optimize your second pillar
+Inheritance and second pillar